Malayan sun bear

 The Malayan sun bear (Helarctos malayanus malayanus) is a subspecies of sun bear, occurring in southeast Asia.
+The Malayan sun bear's conservation status is Vulnerable on the IUCN Red List.
+Its population is decreasing due to threats like habitat loss from deforestation and commercial hunting, primarily for products like bear bile.

 Taxonomy

 The Malayan sun bear was first described by Stamford Raffles in 1821.
 The Malayan sun can be found across Malaysia.